 Visit the floating gardens, a market and a Intha village around the lake (please note that no markets take place on full moon or new moon days).
 The day sightseeing also includes a visit to the PHAUNG DAW OO PAGODA, INN PAW KHON VILLAGE (Lotus and silk weaving) and the NGA PHE KYAUNG MONASTERY.

 Overnight in Inle Lake.

 Transfer by boat, then to Kalaw by vehicle.

-Sightseeing in Kalaw with a light trek to nearby village, which was a popular hill station in the British days, Kalaw sits high on the western edge of the Shan Plateau.
+Sightseeing in Kalaw with a moderate trek to nearby villages (about 4 hours trek), which was a popular hill station in the British days, Kalaw sits high on the western edge of the Shan Plateau.
 It is still a peaceful and quiet place with an atmosphere reminiscent of the colonial era.
 The small population is a mix of Shan, Indian Muslim, Bamar and Nepali.

 THEIN TAUNG PAYA: temple perched on the hill overlooking the Thazi-Taunggyi Road.